Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: Abstract

 \section{Abstract}

 Reliable reward models (RMs) are critical for ensuring the safe alignment of large language models (LLMs).
-However, current evaluation methods focus solely on preference perception accuracies in given specific scenarios, obscuring the critical vulnerabilities of RMs in real-world scenarios.
-We identify the true challenge lies in assessing a novel dimension: \textbf{Suitability}, defined as conditional reliability under specific real-world perturbations.
+However, current RM evaluation methods focus solely on preference perception accuracies in specific scenarios, obscuring the critical vulnerabilities of RMs in real-world scenarios.
+We identify that the true challenge lies in assessing a novel dimension: \textbf{Suitability}, defined as conditional reliability under specific real-world perturbations.
 To this end, we introduce \textbf{Reward Auditor}, a hypothesis-testing framework specifically designed for RM suitability inference.
-Rather than answering “How accurate is the RM's preference perception for given samples?”, it employs scientific auditing to answer: “Can we infer RMs exhibit systematic vulnerabilities in specific real-world scenarios?".
+Rather than answering “How accurate is the RM's preference perception for given samples?”, it employs scientific auditing to answer: “Can we infer that RMs exhibit systematic vulnerabilities in specific real-world scenarios?”.
 Under real-world perturbed scenarios, Reward Auditor quantifies statistical significance and effect size by auditing distribution degradation of RM preference perception confidence.
-This enables inference of both the certainty and severity of RM vulnerabilities across diverse real-world scenarios.
-This lays a solid foundation for building next-generation LLM alignment systems that are verifiably safe, more robust, and trustworthy.
-Codes available: \href{https://github.com/hggzjx/RewardAuditor}{https://github.com/hggzjx/RewardAuditor}.
+This enables inference of both the certainty and severity of RM vulnerabilities across real-world scenarios, thereby laying a solid foundation for building next-generation LLM alignment systems that are verifiably safe, more robust, and trustworthy.
+Codes available: \url{https://github.com/hggzjx/RewardAuditor}.